grscwf/twin-mt/nero-paths.md

 </details>

 ### 2nd Floor Hard
 The hard solution has 14 steps.
+It's basically a clockwork timing puzzle.
+It's a little tricky, but there are several retryable loops, so it's pretty forgiving.

+The bad endings here don't have much warning, but once a player has reached a bad ending, it's pretty obvious how to avoid it on the next playthrough.

-It's basically a clockwork timing puzzle, and will probably take a few tries to get right.
+The player will probably need a few playthroughs to get this right.
+The choices are pretty narrow, so it's probably easier than 1st Floor Hard.

 <details>